 Setting course for the coast once again, we pass through the open plains of the Karoo and the wildlife charms of the Addo National Park.
 Upon arrival in the greater Addo region, we set up camp and head to the National Park to enjoy an afternoon game drive in our Nomad truck, in search of the famous elephants that call Addo home.

-This morning we will make the short drive to the windy city of Gqeberha (previously called Port Elizabeth), where your tour comes to an end upon arrival.
+This morning we will make the short drive to the windy city of Gqeberha (Port Elizabeth), where your tour comes to an end upon arrival.

 - On Request